astropy/astropy-APEs/APE13.rst

     time                     | Time, generic quantity in units of time or date time.epoch               | Instant of time related to a generic event (epoch, date, Julian date, time stamp/tag,...)

-The full UCD1+ vocabulary does not include all possible 'terms' that would be needed to represent **all** WCSes (for example, there are no keywords for helioprojective coordinates).
-In this case, ``world_axis_physical_types`` should return ``None`` for those coordinates, and we should work with the International Virtual Observatory Alliance (IVOA) to implement new 'terms' as needed.
+The full UCD1+ vocabulary does not include all possible type names that would be needed to represent **all** WCSes (for example, there are no keywords for helioprojective coordinates).
+In this case, ``world_axis_physical_types`` should return ``None`` for those coordinates.
+This should also be taken as a call to work with the International Virtual Observatory Alliance (IVOA) to implement new type names, which the Astropy Project will facilitate as needed.

 High-level Astropy Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^